-MS Teams has become for many organizations the best option to integrate collaboration and communications systems in a single environment.
+Microsoft Teams have become for many organizations the best option to integrate collaboration and communications systems in a single environment.
 By migrating to Microsoft telephony, business can simplify their infrastructure and improve efficiency, user experience, and customer engagement.
-As a result, with the integration of this MS VoIP technology, businesses ensure continuity while building a more digitally enabled workforce.
+As a result, with the integration of this Microsoft VoIP technology, businesses ensure continuity while building a more digitally enabled workforce.

 Options to leverage Microsoft Teams Phone System

 If you have already rolled out Teams as your hub for collaboration, you can convert it into a business phone by adding voice PBX capabilities.
 There are two options to do this: Microsoft Calling Plans or Direct Routing.
 We know what you are thinking, how do you determine which option is right for you and your business?
 Let’s take a closer look at the main benefits and disadvantages of each service.

 MS Calling Plans are offered by Microsoft and allow businesses to include phone numbers and a bundle of minutes to their Microsoft 365 plans.
 This native solution is acquired on a per-user license and maintained directly by Microsoft without an additional PSTN carriers.
 There are a number of restrictions associated with the use of Calling Plans, including geographic coverage and limited PBX functionalities and feature capabilities

 There are 2 Calling Plans options available in 196 countries:

 - Domestic Calling Plan: Licensed users can call out to numbers located in the country/region where they are assigned in Microsoft 365 or Office 365.

 - Domestic and International Calling Plan: Licensed users can call out to numbers located in the country/region where their Microsoft 365 or Office 365 license is assigned to the user based on the user’s location, and to international numbers in 196 countries/regions.

 For small businesses this is the easiest way to get started with cloud-based telephony without searching for a third-party provider.